Last Updated on January 14, 2022

-I keep it no secret that I’ve fallen in love with Silver Lake Sand Dunes in Michigan…to the point where I even looked at house prices because I wanted to move there…!
-I recently returned from my 2nd visit to Mears and was able to explore more of this little Midwest town.
-I’m now here to share with you my favourite things to do!
+I keep it no secret that I’ve fallen in love with Silver Lake Sand Dunes in Michigan.
+To the point where I even looked at house prices because I wanted to move there!
+I returned from my 2nd visit to Mears and was able to explore more of this little Midwest town.
+I’m now here to share with you my favourite things to do in Silver Lake Michigan!

 Things to do in Silver Lake Michigan

 Of course the first thing to do in Silver Lake is explore the Silver Lake Sand Dunes!
 Silver Lake State Park is divided into 2 sections: the pedestrian area (where you can also sandboard) and the ORV (off road vehicle) zone.

 There is a public car park at the base of the dunes.
 It has toilet facilities and a wooden staircase to make getting on top of the dunes a little easier.
 Well I say a little, on my last visit it seems that the dunes are claiming the staircase as their own.
 Visiting after it rains makes the sand easier to walk up!
 Although on the other hand, it then makes sand boarding harder…!

 The sand dunes are partly sandwiched between Silver Lake on one side and Lake Michigan on the other as well as a woodland area.
 It’s crazy to see the contrast between the 2 different types of landscape.There’s endless dunes and then suddenly a straight line where the forest begins!
 It is said that the dunes were formed after part of the forest was cut down.
 I find that hard to wrap my head around when you see that some of the dunes are taller than the trees!

 Silver Lake Sand Dunes ORV area opens for the season: April 1st 2022